Event-Triggered Islanding in Inverter-Based Grids: Introduction

 \section{Introduction}

 In recent years, the high penetration of renewable and distributed generation (DG) has altered the structure of traditional energy systems.
 The considerable advantages that active and/or autonomous, e.g., microgrids (MG), distribution systems offer -- with respect to reliability, economic operation, energy loss minimization, and resilience to adverse events -- justify the thrust towards a decentralized grid architecture.
-The interoperability of such architectures requires careful consideration for the orchestration of DG-integrated energy systems, especially during unexpected events, e.g., faults, cyberattacks, etc.
+The interoperability and interdependence of such architectures require careful consideration for the orchestration of DG-integrated energy systems, especially during unexpected adverse events, e.g., faults, cyberattacks, etc. \cite{10870120, ospina2020trustworthy}.\looseness=-1

-To overcome contingencies arising from unanticipated incidents, intentional controlled islanding (ICI) has been widely adopted in the literature, enforcing the sectionalization of the grid topology into healthy and supply-adequate islands \cite{quiros2014constrained, demetriou2018real}.
-Numerous techniques have been proposed for the detection of islanding conditions \cite{khamis2015islanding, najy2011bayesian, el2007data, gaing2004wavelet, lidula2012pattern, faqhruldin2014universal, khamis2016faster}.
-Such techniques rely on remote or local measurements.
-Remote measurement-based schemes often require continuous and reliable information aggregation from system assets (e.g., generation facilities, distribution substations, etc.) to make informed islanding decisions.
-As a result, remote detection schemes become impractical, computationally intensive, or cost-prohibitive since they require the expansion of the communications infrastructure to account for changes in the energy network topology \cite{liu2015principal}.
-On the other hand, islanding techniques that rely on local measurements arise as more practical, cost-effective, and also faster in detecting islanding events \cite{khamis2016faster, zografopoulos2021detection}.
-Abnormal conditions are determined by observing real-time system characteristics and classifying operational patterns into anomalous or expected behavior \cite{zografopoulos2021detection}.
+Intentional controlled islanding (ICI) has been widely used to sectionalize grid topology into healthy, supply-adequate islands during contingencies \cite{quiros2014constrained, demetriou2018real}.
+Various techniques have been proposed for detecting islanding conditions \cite{khamis2015islanding, najy2011bayesian, el2007data, gaing2004wavelet, lidula2012pattern, faqhruldin2014universal, khamis2016faster}, relying on remote or local measurements.
+Remote schemes require continuous, reliable information aggregation, making them impractical and costly due to the need for expanded communications infrastructure \cite{liu2015principal}.
+In contrast, local measurement-based techniques are faster, more practical, and cost-effective for detecting islanding events \cite{khamis2016faster, zografopoulos2021detection} and classifying real-time system behavior as anomalous or expected \cite{zografopoulos2021detection}.